 - ½ teaspoon vanilla extract

-- 6 tablespoon unsalted butter at room temperature
+- 6 tablespoon unsalted butter softened at room temperature

 - ½ cup superfine granulated sugar or caster sugar